erkenny/DES-encryptor/README.md

 # TIcTacToe
-A Tic Tac Toe application with AI game Engine, programmed in C# and designed with Windows Forms.
+A DES Encryption/Decryption application with AI game Engine, programmed in C# and designed with Windows Forms.
 For EC447 Lab 7.